Who Was the Good Samaritan?

 Scholars who have made a special study of the matter have noted how skilled the Lord Jesus was in guiding people to truth by the use of “leading” questions.
 One writer has cataloged 225 different questions the Savior employed during his ministry (Zuck, 235-276).
 Others feel there were even more.
 The narrative under consideration in this study provides an excellent example of the Lord’s skillful use of this method of instruction.

-Let us briefly remind ourselves how this exchange was begun.
-In some fashion or another, a “lawyer” (a Hebrew expert in religious law) “stood up, and made trial” of Christ (v.
-25).
 First, to say the least, there is a questionable motive in the scholar’s interrogation.
-Second, his attempt to avoid personal responsibility for his actions (v.
-29), made him an ideal candidate for a probing question from the Master Teacher.
-Jesus thus asked: “Which of the three [priest, Levite, or Samaritan] proved [do you recognize as] neighbor [one who is kind, helpful, etc.] to the victim of the robbery?” (v.
-36).
-The question was a “multiple choice” test, and the answer was not difficult!
+Second, his attempt to avoid personal responsibility for his actions (Lk.
+10:29), made him an ideal candidate for a probing question from the Master Teacher.
+Jesus thus asked:

 Three Rules of Human Relationships

 There is one final point I would like to make.
 T. B. Larimore (1843-1929) was one of the eloquent preachers of the second generation American “restoration” preachers.
 In 1949, B. C. Goodpasture, then editor of the Gospel Advocate, published a volume titled, Letters and Sermons of T. B. Larimore.
 One of the marvelous sermons in this book was titled, “The Iron, the Silver, and the Golden Rule.”
 In his lesson, Larimore used the parable of the Good Samaritan to illustrate three “rules” of societal activity that prevail in human relationships.

 The Iron Rule is the philosophy that “might makes right.”
 This was the practice of the robbers.
-Take from others whatever you please! (cf. Habakkuk 1:11b).
+Take from others whatever you please! (cf. Hab.
+1:11b).
 The Silver Rule essentially is this: “do no harm to others, but look out primarily for your own interests.
 The plight of others cannot be of concern.”
 This was the practice of the priest and Levite.